vsnits/SimplyCode/README.md

 # Motivation
    Code editors now weight more and more, but even less comfortable in some cases. <br>
    The Apple's Xcode now weights nearly 7 GB and requires Apple ID registration :(? <br>
    Tired from auto-correction?
-Wanna control process fully yourself? <br>
+Wanna control everything yourself?
+Welcome! <br>
    Start coding right now from any device using any text format! <br>

 # Installation